MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ---
 ms.assetid: 19659b4f-05d3-4f33-9dd4-689b2a9fc21b
-title: Enable Service Log on by default for System Center Operations Manager
+title: Enable Service Log on
-description: This article provides information about how to enable service log on by default for System Center 2019 - Operations Manager.
+description: This article provides information about how to enable service log for Run As accounts in System Center 2019 - Operations Manager.
 author: JYOTHIRMAISURI
 ms.author: v-jysur
 manager: vvithal